sflinter/hypergraph/README.md

 # Hypergraph #

-__Hypergraph__ is an open source library originally developed to provide a high level of abstraction when developing machine learning and deep neural networks.
+__Hypergraph__ is machine learning training scheduler and hyper-parameters optimizer.
+It has been developed to provide a high level of abstraction when developing machine learning and deep neural networks.

-The key concept of this library is the graph, a structure composed by interconnected nodes.
+In this framework, everything rotates around graphs where nodes are atomic operations of a certain process that has to be optimized.
 The connections between nodes play the crucial part, these can be optimized through meta-heurisitic optimisation algorithms (e.g. genetic algorithms).
-The result is a network of nodes composed by "moving parts" which can be somehow altered by global optimization algorithms.
+The result is a network of nodes composed by "moving parts" (called *tweaks*) which can be tuned by optimization algorithms.
-The "moving parts" of the structure are called tweaks.
-The optimization algorithms require a measure of performance, which is user-defined, to understand the effect of each tweak on the task to be optimized.
-The optimization algorithms currently available are __Genetic__ and __Tree-structured Parzen Estimator__.
+The global optimization algorithms currently available are __Genetic__ and __Tree-structured Parzen Estimator__.
 The __Tree-structured Parzen Estimator__ (in short TPE) implementation is inherited from the outstanding hyper-parameter optimization library [Hyperopt](https://github.com/hyperopt/hyperopt).